adarsh-priydarshi-5646/Adarsh--Quiz--World/README.md

-# ZoomlExSys - Online Exam Platform
+# Adarsh Quiz World - Online Exam Platform

 ## 📝 Project Overview

-ZoomlExSys is a comprehensive online exam platform designed to provide a seamless and interactive examination experience.
+ Adarsh Quiz World is a comprehensive online exam platform designed to provide a seamless and interactive examination experience.
 The platform allows users to create accounts, log in, take quizzes, and receive immediate feedback on their performance.

 ## ✨ Features